LDMX-Software/ldmx-tb-online/software/README.md

 3) receiving raw data from a detector subsystem.
 For initial testing, the use of 1 and 2 are recommended.

-At minimum, only the run control and `rogue` producer (`RogueTcpClientProducer`) are needed to take data.
-In this minimal case, the `RogueTcpClientProducer` instantiates a `tcp` bridge that allows receiving of data from a server on a specific port.
-The raw data is then passed to a rogue file writer which dumps the data to disk.
-The `RogueTcpClientProducer` also includes the logic to send commands to the server during the run control state transitions which enables initialization and configuration of a subdetector.

-Each `EUDAQ` element needs to be run in a seperate terminal window.
+ ⚠️ In the examples below, each `EUDAQ` element needs to be run in a seperate terminal window.
 This is denoted by the `Terminal #` specified prior to the command.

+# Replaying Raw Data

+For testing and analysis purposes, producers that can read and stream raw data to a data collector have been developed for both the HCal and Trigger Scintillator.
+The example that follows will be used to demonstrate the replaying and monitoring of trigger scintillator data.

 To begin, the run control can be started as follows